Aditya10-bot/Aditya10-bot/README.md

 <div align="center">

-> *"Code is like humor.
-When you have to explain it, it’s bad."* — Cory House
+> *"Programming is not about what you know, but about what you can figure out."*

 <br/>